ccwang002/cptac3-gbm-analysis/201901_gene_quantification/README.md

 ## Pipeline execution
-Copy the GTEx RNA-seq BAMs
+Copy the GTEx RNA-seq BAMs and extract their reads to FASTQs by:

+    snakemake get_all_gtex_rna_fastqs

+Link the CPTAC RNA-seq FASTQs from GDC by:

+    snakemake link_cptac_gdc_rna_fastqs

 Generate the Salmon indices of all annotation sources by: